Tuppence For Social Change

 "On the Porch with The Lavens: How Music Shaped a Family" in collaboration with AtticRep.

 What We Do

 Tuppence For Social Change actively goes into communities and addresses the oppressions being experienced.
-Using research and stories that we have gathered about the oppression, we create a play of 10-15 minutes addressing the topic.
+Using research and stories that we have gathered about the oppression, we create a play of 10-15 minutes addressing the topic with actors and members of your community.
 Eventually, through spectator involvement, we identify solutions to the oppression.Spectator involvement is crucial, so that individuals practice and learn how to correct oppressions.
 We hope to provoke change by starting a conversation.
 We offer a safe place in which to practice for life, teaching real people how to bring about the necessary change in the oppression.
 We also hope that through this work we can break the bystander effect.
 We stand for freedom for all and believe that none should suffer from any oppression.
 We accomplish this important task by offering the following workshops to schools (Middle School, High School, and University levels), workplaces, and other social environments.

 Based on an issue of your choice, participants will be led through a process of creating a series of three images using only their bodies.
 The first showing the oppression, the second showing the ideal situation, and the third showing the active transformation between the two in order to achieve the ideal.
 Lessons are taught on oppression, what oppressive forces are present with the given issue, and how to combat those oppressive forces.
 Image Theatre is useful as participants pinpoint a specific oppression and then develop a specific action that will bring about the necessary change.